JNavith/tailwindcss-theme-variants/README.md

 TODO

 ## Variables
 TODO.
 Variables are an optional extension on top of constants.
-If you specify `target: "ie11"` in your **Tailwind** config, then they will be disabled.
+If you specify `target: "ie11"` in your **Tailwind** config, then they will be excluded, reducing the generated CSS size.

 ⚠️ Don't give the same semantic name to multiple utilities in `semantics`; when using variables, they'll collide because they share a global "namespace".
+TODO: make this not the case.

 TODO.
-Every semantic name also has a corresponding variable; the variable defaults to each theme's constant declared in the theme's `semantics` configuration.
+Every semantic name also has a corresponding variable.
+Each variable defaults to the active theme's constant declared in its `semantics` configuration.
 Variables are automatically used by the semantic utility classes, so you don't have to do anything special to make them work.

 For that reason, you can also assign values to semantic variables with the typical custom property syntax
 ```css
 --semantic-variable: 0, 128, 255;
 ```

-All semantic colors need to be written as `r, g, b` to maintain compatibility with the `text-opacity`, `bg-opacity`, etc, utilities.
+To maintain compatibility with the `text-opacity`, `bg-opacity`, etc, utilities, write semantic colors as `r, g, b`.

 ### Examples
 TODO